somasekar278/DIDaysLondon/README.md

-# Data Intelligence Days 2024 - Düsseldorf
+# Data Intelligence Days 2024 - London

 This repo contains code for the Data Intelligence Days 2024 in Düsseldorf.